9 Best Vegan Omega 3 Supplements in the UK

 Image of a small clear glass jar, with blue/green swirly patterns painted on it, with a piece of string tied around the neck and a cork lid, giving it a rustic, natural feel.
 The jar is empty but is designed to contain soft gel capsules containing omega 3.
 The jar is sitting on a rustic brick floor.
 This is to illustrate this best vegan omega 3 supplements uk guide

-What is Omega 3?
+What is Omega 3, DHA and EPA?

 Omega 3 is a collective name for a group of polyunsaturated fats with 3 main component parts, each of which we need for the reasons shown below: